Policy and Procedure Name:

 1. Scheduled loss

-compensation for loss of hearing shall be awarded only when the injured worker
+compensation for loss of hearing shall be awarded only when the IW has

 work-related injury.

-worker may have loss of hearing allowed in a claim, but not be eligible for a
+loss of hearing allowed in a claim, but not be eligible for a scheduled loss

 G.